 The tours are offered Sundays through Fridays, because the ranchers are at the farmers’ market on Saturdays.
-On hot days they do the tours in the mornings and late afternoons.
-They’re flexible on times.
+They’re flexible on tour times.

 You should book at least a day or two ahead.
 They don’t take walk-ins, since it’s a gated ranch.
 The bison are wild — not tame or domesticated.

 You’ll travel in a covered wagon with cushioned seating, and learn all about the ranch from Fred Ilse.
 He won’t need to get close to your group (he has a booming voice!) but if you’d like him to wear a mask he is happy to do so!

 On the two-hour tour, you’ll learn about the history of the area and about the ranch, the natural environment, and, of course, the bison, including their family structures and herd instincts.